artoh/paikalla/documentation/kyselyt.md

 left outer join ryhmassa on ryhmassa.ryhmaid = ryhma.id
 where ryhma.ilmoittautuminenalkaa <= :pvm and ryhma.ilmoittautuminenpaattyy >= :pvm
 and not ryhma.paattynyt
-group by ryhma.id, nimi, paikkoja, kuvaus, ikavahintaan, ikaenintaan having not ryhmassa.ohjaaja and ryhmassa.paattyen is null and ikavahintaan <= :ika and ikaenintaan >= :ika and ryhma.id not in (select ryhmaid from ryhmassa where henkiloid=:henkiloid)
+group by ryhma.id, nimi, paikkoja, kuvaus, ikavahintaan, ikaenintaan, having not ryhmassa.ohjaaja and ryhmassa.paattyen is null and ikavahintaan <= :ika and ikaenintaan >= :ika and ryhma.id not in (select ryhmaid from ryhmassa where henkiloid=:henkiloid)